Friday 1 November 2024

 Life After MLM (pod.link)

-T.J. is a recovering 'Amway' survivor, who is now beginning to understand that there have been around 60 labyrinths of allied corporate structures generating vast, unlawful revenues for their bosses, via the peddling of essentially the same fake 'step-by-step plan to achieve total financial feedom' to the constantly churning ranks of ill-informed losing 'Amway' adherents, like himself.
+T.J. is a recovering 'Amway' survivor, who is now beginning to understand that there have been at least 60 labyrinths of allied, multi-national, corporate structures generating vast, unlawful revenues for their American bosses, via the peddling of essentially the same fake 'step-by-step plan to achieve total financial feedom' to the constantly churning ranks of ill-informed losing 'Amway' adherents, like himself.

 Thus, at no stage in his 6 years of deluded 'Amway' adherence will T.J. have been shown any independent quantifiable evidence (e.g. income tax payment receipts) proving that other any other 'Amway' adherent has actually managed to generate an overall net-income lawfully (after the deduction of all start-up, and related operating, expenses) by regularly selling products for a profit to members of the general public (i.e. persons who are not fellow 'MLM' contractors motivated by a false-expectation of a future reward) based entirely on value and demand.